Palisade Hotel: Description

 The hotel is located at 35 Bettington Street and is built to the boundaries of the land.
 It abuts Bettington Street to the north, the junction of Argyle Place and Dalgety Road to the east, and the Munn Street Reserve to the south.

-The hotel is a seven-storey masonry building, including basement, five storeys of rooms and a roof-top enclosed bar and terrace.
+The hotel is a seven-storey masonry building, including basement, five storeys of rooms and a rooftop enclosed bar and terrace.
 The building has stone and brickwork base courses, load bearing brickwork with stone detailing above, and timber and steel floor and roof framing.

 Interior walls are either plastered masonry or plastered timber-framed construction.
 Doors and windows are timber framed.
 The hotel has a cantilevered verandah to its north, south and east sides with a full height metal fire stair attached to the west wall which is partly enclosed by the brick wall.
 The roof is an open flat area surfaced in synthetic grass set behind a parapet which includes a name plate of the hotel name.

 The ground floor façade is tiled with original ceramic tiles and the building retains the original timber framed doors and windows.
 The side facades feature projecting two storey bays with timber shingles above wide arched windows.
 A group of narrow arched windows light the staircase.

 The planning of the hotel varies from floor to floor.
 The basement has a large central store area to the east with a series of minor rooms to the west.
 The ground floor is dominated by the bar room to the east, with a hallway, two parlours and a toilet to the west.
 There is a full height stairway located centrally on the north side.
 The first floor has two large connected rooms above the bar, a small room created by the enclosure of the eastern verandah, a former toilet, office/bar room and kitchen.
 Also starting on this level and running up the height of the building are the remnants of a flood lift with an enclosed lobby/alcove on the first, second and third floors.

 The second and third floors have similar planning comprising six accommodation rooms each with a central section having a stair landing, two bathrooms, linen room, and the remnant flood lift.
 The east facing rooms each have access to the verandahs on each level.

 The fourth floor has a number of rooms to the east, two of which open onto an open balcony, the landing for the stair, the floor lift, and small kitchen.
 At the west end is an open terrace with access to a toilet and enclosed bar, as well as stairs to the fifth floor bar and terrace.